-The documentation is a community effort in which volunteers work hard trying to keep everything accurate and comprehensive.
+The documentation is a community effort.
+Volunteers work hard trying to keep everything accurate and comprehensive.
 If you notice a problem with the documentation or some way it can be improved, please report it!
-Better yet, you can edit the documentation yourself, both to add new content and to edit existing content.
+Better yet, you can edit the documentation yourself, both to add or improve existing content.

 How to Report Issues

-To report an issue, please create an issue in qubes-issues, but before you do,
+To report an issue, please create one in qubes-issues, but before you do,

-please make sure your issue does not already exist.
+please make sure it does not already exist.
 Documentation-related

 issues will be assigned the

 doc label.
 Issues which have been created in